 Meet the Principal Investigator(s) for the project

-Dr Lai has co-authored one book on "Smart Grids and Big Data Analytics for Smart Cities", Springer, 2021 and a book editor for "Electrification of Smart Cities", Electronics 2022.
+Dr Lai has co-authored "Smart Energy for Transportation and Health in a Smart City", Wiley, 2023.
+He is a book editor for "Electrification of Smart Cities", Electronics 2022.
 He is a Member and Contributor to IEEE Task Force on Enabling Paradigms for High-performance Computing in Wide Area Monitoring Protective and Control Systems.
 He has contributed to four journal papers that appear on Web of Science as Highly Cited Papers with three as the lead author.
+He is recognised as the top 2% of world active scientists by survey conducted by Stanford University.

 Related Research Group(s)